 CASE STUDY 1 – FINAL SALARY SCHEME

 Lionel has worked for 20 years with his employer and is coming up to retirement.
 He has one main final salary scheme, and a second smaller final salary pension scheme.
-He would like to know if there are options instead of simply receiving an annuity, and he is seeking flexibility in using his funds in retirement to meet certain objectives.
+He would like to know if there are options instead of simply receiving a fixed guaranteed income for life, and he is seeking flexibility in using his funds in retirement to meet certain objectives.
 He also wishes to leave a legacy fund to his dependants of at least £20,000.

 PX Pension Exchange undertakes a full analysis of Lionel’s pension scheme benefits through our CARE approach.
-One of his pension schemes provides an excellent level of benefits (compared to the transfer value), whereas the transfer value from the secondary pension scheme looks better to retain, considering Lionel’s overall position.
-We recommend Pension Exchange recommends Lionel retain one pension where it is and transfer the second scheme to a different type of pension arrangement, hence meting Lionel’s objectives and optimising Lionel’s financial position bearing in mind his risk profile, capacity for loss and retirement aims.
+One of his pension schemes provides an excellent level of benefits (compared to the transfer value), whereas the transfer value from the secondary pension scheme looks better to transfer, considering Lionel’s overall position.
+After careful consideration of all the valuable benefits a final salary arrangement can provide, we recommend Lionel retain one pension where it is and transfer the second scheme to a different type of pension arrangement.
+There could be disadvantages to giving up a guaranteed fixed income for life however our analysis demonstrates that this course of action better meets Lionel’s objectives and optimises Lionel’s financial position bearing in mind his risk profile, capacity for loss and retirement aims.

 CASE STUDY 2 – MAKING LIFE SIMPLER

-PX Pension Exchange uses it’s CARE approach undertakes a full review of the market to find the most appropriate and lowest cost fund for George, saving him a substantial amount in fees and charges.
-This makes life easier for George and sets his pension up to maximise growth in future.
+Using its CARE approach PX Pension Exchange was able to review these pensions and find more suitable solutions for George taking into account his attitude to investment risk, and in turn saving him a substantial amount in fees and charges.
+In addition to the cost saving this makes life easier for George and sets his pension up to maximise growth in future.

 CASE STUDY 3 – PENSION CASH IN

 Michaela has a pension fund worth £200,000 and is considering cashing it in.
-She approaches PX Pension Exchange.
-We reviews Michaela’s fund and advise her whether a cash in is in her best interests and the most appropriate course of action.
+Recognising the importance of seeking advice to understand the tax implications of pension fund withdrawals Michaela approaches PX Pension Exchange to assist.
+We review Michaela’s fund and advise her whether taking her benefits as cash is in her best interests and the most appropriate course of action.

 CASE STUDY 4 – PENSION ON DIVORCE